 Taylor Woodrow /Bam Nuttall JV for London Underground

 2011 to 2016

-The main purposes of the Upgrade Project are to reduce congestion and delay, provide improved access from the north of the station and to make the station more accessible to persons with reduced mobility.
+The main purposes of the Upgrade Project were to reduce congestion and delay, provide improved access from the north of the station and to make the station more accessible to persons with reduced mobility.

-The project also includes the provision of infrastructure for London Underground’s tunnel cooling project, a brand new station control room, the renewal of station finishes and the introduction of new gate lines and ticketing facilities.
+The project also included the provision of infrastructure for London Underground’s tunnel cooling project, a brand new station control room, the renewal of station finishes and the introduction of new gate lines and ticketing facilities.